 The Architecture of The King Eddy

 Toronto was growing and the city needed a grand hotel.
 George Gooderham’s Toronto Hotel Company hired leading architects E.J.
 Lennox of Toronto and Henry Ives Cobb of Chicago to design the historic hotel.
-In order to complete with major European and American cities, the most palatial hotels were studied.
-The King Edward improved on the best those luxury hotels had to offer.
+In order to compete with major European and American cities, the most palatial hotels were studied.
+King Edward improved on the best those luxury hotels had to offer.

 Completed in 1903 at a cost of $3 million, the Edwardian Baroque/Late Victorian style landmark was advertised as “absolutely fireproof”.
 Constructed of steel pillars and supports, there’s concrete between each floor.
-The hotel also had the most modern ventilation system of the time-period, providing lots of fresh air.
+The hotel also had the most modern ventilation system of the time period, providing lots of fresh air.
 At the front entrance of the historic hotel, there was once an iron porte-cochère to welcome guests.

 Elegance and Luxury at Every Turn

-The King Eddy, as it’s affectionately known, was an eight-storey luxury palace.
+King Eddy, as it’s affectionately known, was an eight-storey luxury palace.
 The hotel originally had 400 rooms, 300 of those with baths, a long-distance telephone in each room, luxury furnished rooms on the upper floors with views of the bay and lake, an incredible art collection, parlours where gentlemen enjoyed port with cigars and lounges where ladies sipped tea.
 The hotel also featured a Ladies Booking Room where they could receive mail, telegrams and callers.
 Guests could choose between a European plan which included a room only or an American plan which included a room with three meals.

 The hotel and guestrooms were very tastefully decorated.
-The vast Rotunda featured marble Corinthian pillars, intricate plaster work and mosaic floors while the opulent Grand Ball Room featured a beautiful vaulted ceiling.
+The vast Rotunda featured marble Corinthian pillars, intricate plasterwork and mosaic floors while the opulent Grand Ball Room featured a beautiful vaulted ceiling.
 The European dining room was decorated in colours of ivory and gold while the American dining room had paintings with lavish red furnishings.
 There was also the Louis XV room which “met every requirement” for banquets and special occasions.

-The King Edward was a “complete” hotel with a bank, telegraph office, railroad ticket office, barber shop, manicure parlour, valet service for men, maid service for women, drug store and an “unusually attractive” buffet.
+King Edward was a “complete” hotel with a bank, telegraph office, railroad ticket office, barbershop, manicure parlour, valet service for men, maid service for women, drug store and an “unusually attractive” buffet.
 The centrally located hotel was conveniently close to trains, steamers, shops and theatres.
 Fashioned after the Paris Opera Buses, the hotel had their own buses (which at that time was horses and a carriage) that met guests at the trains and steamers.